Cherantha de Silva: Professional Swim Career

-FINA World Championships
+World Aquatics Championships

 2013 4th FINA World Junior Swimming Championships-Dubai

 De Silva participated in 2 events 50m Freestyle clocking 24.32 and 100 Butterfly clocking 57.79.

 2014 FINA World Swimming Championships (25 m)-Doha

 De Silva subsequently competed in the 2014 FINA World Swimming Championships held in Doha, Qatar, where he swam in the heats of the Open 50m butterfly, Open 100m butterfly, Open 50m freestyle and Open 100m freestyle.

 2015 16th FINA World Championships-Kazan

 De Silva participated in the 2 men 2 women mixed relay team.

 2017 17th FINA World Championships-Budapest

-Been able to compete in the 50m Butterfly as well as the 100m Butterfly event he was able to secure a world ranking of 49 and 55 with a time of 25.15 and 55.09 respectively.
+Having been able to compete in the 50m Butterfly as well as the 100m Butterfly event he was able to secure a world ranking of 49 and 55 with a time of 25.15 and 55.09 respectively.

 2018 14th FINA World Swimming Championships (25 m)- Hangzhou

 "Of the two men and two women swim team, Cherantha De Silva, Thimali Bandara and Savindi Jayaweera took the pool on the opening two days of the championship but had to hit the hay when they failed to advance to the semifinals amidst fierce competition."